Quantum-corrected black hole thermodynamics from the gravitational path integral: Phase transition in the quantum-corrected thermodynamics

 More detailed phase diagrams are shown in Fig. \ref{500and100}, where we have set $G_\tN=1/500$ for diagram \ref{G-500} and $G_\tN=1/100$ for diagram \ref{G-100}.
 In the figure, we have chosen two different values of $L$ that correspond to the situations when we have the first-order phase transition and the zero-order phase transition, and the pictures just right below the phase diagrams show the corresponding effective free energy in Fig. \ref{500and100}.
 In those figures, the small black hole phases are represented by the red curves, and the large black holes are shown by the blue curves.
 For diagrams \ref{G-500} and \ref{G-100}, the red points represent the critical points where we have second-order phase transitions.
 The regions filled with the darkest color correspond to the situations when we have zero-order phase transitions, as demonstrated in Fig. \ref{L-0.63} and \ref{L-100-0.7}.
 There are first-order phase transitions in the regions that contain the coexistence lines.
 For $L=1$, the effective free energies demonstrating the first-order transitions are shown in Fig. \ref{L-1} and \ref{L-100-1}.

 Note that the effective free energy itself is discontinuous for the zero-order phase transition.
 The region containing the zero-order phase transition becomes larger for larger $G_\tN$.
-This is because, for larger $G_\tN$, the deviation from the semi-classical limit is more obvious, and the free energies of the two phases are easier to be disconnected with large $G_\tN$.
+This is because, for larger $G_\tN$, the deviation from the semi-classical limit is more obvious, and the free energies of the two phases are more easily disconnected with large $G_\tN$.
 The zero-order phase transition is not commonly described in traditional black hole thermodynamics.
-However, we believe this phenomenon should be a universal behaviour when logarithmic corrections are included.
+However, our study suggests that zero-order phase transitions may be a generic feature of black hole thermodynamics when logarithmic corrections from off-shell geometries are taken into account.
 In the semi-classical realm with very small $G_\tN$, even when the logarithmic corrections are considered, the zero-order phase transition region is too small to be noticed.